Badgerati/Pode/docs/Tutorials/Certificates.md

 Pode has the ability to generate and bind self-signed certificates (for dev/testing), as well as the ability to bind existing certificates for HTTPS.

-There are 5 ways to setup HTTPS on [`Add-PodeEndpoint`](../../Functions/Core/Add-PodeEndpoint):
+There are 6 ways to setup HTTPS on [`Add-PodeEndpoint`](../../Functions/Core/Add-PodeEndpoint):

 1. Supplying just the `-Certificate`, such as a `.cer`.
 2. Supplying both the `-Certificate` and `-CertificatePassword`, such as for `.pfx`.
 3. Supplying a `-CertificateThumbprint` for a certificate installed at `Cert:\CurrentUser\My` on Windows.
+4. Supplying a `-CertificateName` for a certificate installed at `Cert:\CurrentUser\My` on Windows.
-4. Supplying `-X509Certificate` of type `X509Certificate`.
+5. Supplying `-X509Certificate` of type `X509Certificate`.
-5. Supplying the `-SelfSigned` switch, to generate a quick self-signed `X509Certificate`.
+6. Supplying the `-SelfSigned` switch, to generate a quick self-signed `X509Certificate`.

 ## Usage